mulgrin/testng-dataprovider-xstream-xml/README.md

-TestNGXStreamDataProvider
+testng-dataprovider-xstream-xml
 =========================

-A concept DataProvider for XML and TestNG runners.
+A conceptual TestNG DataProvider using XStream to serialize XML.

 Run with the Maven goal:  exec:java